davidpagnon/Sports2D/README.md

 </br>

 > **`Announcements:`**
+> - Generate or import a calibration file, OpenSim skeleton overlay **New in v0.9!**
 > - Select only the persons you want to analyze **New in v0.8!**
 > - MarkerAugmentation and Inverse Kinematics for accurate 3D motion with OpenSim. **New in v0.7!**
 > - Any detector and pose estimation model can be used. **New in v0.6!**